1849 Grand National: Leading contenders

-Wolverhampton was owned by the 1840 winner rider, Bartholomew Bretherton who took the ride himself, making it his eighth, when unofficial pre 1839 Nationals are included.
-Bretherton was a local man from a well known family and as such found popular support on the course for his mount, who was sent off at 12/1 but was never involved at the business end of the race and fell at a fence alongside the Canal on the second circuit.
+Wolverhampton was owned by the 1840 winner rider, Bartholomew Bretherton who took the ride himself, making it his seventh, when unofficial pre 1839 Nationals are included.
+Bretherton was a local man from a well known family and as such found popular support on the course for his mount, who was sent off at 12/1 but was never involved at the business end of the race and was caught up in the melee at the second fence after the Sunken Lane.
 Bretherton never again took part in a National, though he remained a regular visitor to Aintree over the next quarter of a century.

 The British Yeoman returned after finishing third in the previous year's race and was again partnered by Charles Bevill, taking his third and final ride in the National.
-The former flat race, who had once been well fancied in the Epsom Derby was sent off at 12/1 but never got into contention and finished last of the six recorded finishers.
+The former flat racer, who had once been well fancied in the Epsom Derby was sent off at 12/1 and was still in contention as the runners entered the race course for the final time.
+However, he was quickly outpaced and Bevill pulled up at the final hurdle when beaten.

 Alfred was the mount of 1847 winner Denny Wynne, who was having his fourth ride in the race and had already become the popular rider among Irish visitors to Aintree.
-Wynne guided his mount through the problems of the race without ever challenging the leader to finish fourth.
+Wynne had his mount well placed throughout but was unable to throw down a challenge in the last half mile and walked in a distant fourth.

 Peter Simple was among the each way chances at 20/1 and won the race without ever being headed, going to the front at the head of those who broke with a false start.